Autianic/clockworkpi-linux/README.md

 panel patches can't be used with the uConsole.
 They are still included here and can be chosen with some adjustments of the PKGBUILD file of the Linux package.

 If you experience problems with the build process, let me know.
-Unfortunately I'm not able to fully validate the instructions at the moment.
 Errors should be something of the type like mismatching paths or checksums, so if these occur, you might be able to fix these easily.
-Just wanted to let you know.

 Based on Yatli's https://github.com/yatli/arch-linux-arm-clockworkpi-a06.git which in turn is based on Armbian's https://github.com/armbian/build.git